opensearch-project/oui/CONTRIBUTING.md

-# Contributing to EUI
+# Contributing to OUI

-🙌 Thanks for your interest in contributing to EUI! 🙌
+🙌 Thanks for your interest in contributing to OUI! 🙌

 ## New components, features, and bug fixes